arulster17/cse15l-lab-reports/lab3.md

 7
 ```

+This shows that there are 7 instances of the word "adenoviral" in the file.

 *Example 2*
 ```
 main:docsearch$ grep -c "Coyne" technical/plos/journal.pbio.0030062.txt
 22
 ```

+This shows that there are 22 instances of the word "Coyne" in the file.

 The ```-c``` flag makes the command print the number of lines containing the pattern instead of the lines themselves.
 This flag is very useful for finding the number of instances of something, such as the number of patients with a certain infection in a hospital record or the number of football games with a final score of ```20-13``` in a database.